pagekit/docs/view-response.md

 # View and Response

+<p class="uk-article-lead">Render a view to the browser or send a custom response.</p>

 In most cases, the return value of a controller action will be a rendered view.
 Alternatively, you might want to return JSON data, redirect to a different page or return an error page.
 These tasks can be achieved with the View and Response